Magnon equilibrium spin current in collinear antiferromagnets

 We note that magnons in insulating ferromagnets will also show predicted here magnon equilibrium spin current due to the Dzyaloshinskii-Moriya interaction.
 However, temperature dependence of the currents is expected to start from zero at zero temperature and have a similar dependence as the ones shown in the right of Fig. (\ref{fig:fig2}) and Fig. (\ref{fig:fig3}).
 This is because $\coth(z/2T)$ in the expression for the magnon equilibrium spin current in collinear antiferromagnts Eq. (\ref{supercurrent}) in case of ferromagnetic magnons will be replaced by the Bose-Einstein distribution function $g(z)$.
+Thus, magnon equilibirum spin currents in ferromagnets are anonalogs of persistent currents in normal metals \cite{Exp3,Exp4}, while magnon equilibirum spin currents in collinear antiferromagnets are analogs of supercurrents in superconductors \cite{Exp1,Exp2}.

-To conclude, we have studied magnon equilibirum spin currents in collinear antiferromagnets flowing due to the Dzyaloshinskii-Moriya interaction \cite{Dzyaloshinskii1958, Moriya1960b}.
-We have proposed an interference experiment to explore these currents through the Aharonov-Casher effect \cite{AharonovCasher}.
+To conclude, we have theoretically uncovered a previously unexplored magnon equilibirum spin currents in collinear antiferromagnets that flow due to the Dzyaloshinskii-Moriya interaction \cite{Dzyaloshinskii1958, Moriya1960b}.
+Such a spin current being a response to the effective magnon vector potential is the magnon analog of supercurrent in superconductors \cite{Exp1,Exp2}.
+Spin supercurrents of magnons were known in the context of Bose-Einstein condensates of magnons in $^{3}$He-B and YIG.
+However, as we showed in this Letter, collinear antiferromagnets can also show the spin supercurrents in their ground state and there is no need for the Bose-Einstein condensate of magnons for these currents to exist.
+We have proposed an interference experiment to explore magnon equilibirum spin currents through the Aharonov-Casher effect \cite{AharonovCasher}.

 The author is grateful to Pirinem School of Theoretical Physics for hospitality.
 This work is supported by FFWR-2024-0016.